51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 Throughout the closing process, your lender will request a lot of documents and signatures from you.
 The quicker you get those documents back to them — filled out accurately and clearly — the sooner you’ll be ready to close.

-50. Get the utilities switched ahead of time
+50. Handle the utility transfers ahead of time.

 You probably don’t want to move into your new home only to discover there’s no water or electricity, right?
 Get the utilities moved to an account in your name as soon as possible.